-Before you start working on your Micro influencer marketing campaign, you should set your goals and define what metrics will be essential to measuring success.
+Before you start working on your campaign, the first step is to set your goals and define what metrics will be essential to measuring success.

 Do you want to increase traffic to your website?
 Drive sales with a promo code or affiliate link?
 Raise brand awareness?

-Spending time outlining your goals will help guide you in the direction of who to work with and what deliverables to ask for.
+This will help guide the kind of Micro influencers you may want to work with and what deliverables to ask for.

-TIP: Make sure you outline a set budget at the planning stage too!
+TIP: Make sure you set a budget during the planning stage, too.

-Step #2: Find and Verify Micro Influencers to Work With
+Step #2: Find and Verify Potential Micro Influencer Partners

-When choosing a Micro influencer to work with, make sure they align with your target audience and brand.
+The best Micro influencer partners are those who align with your target audience and brand.

 Here are a few ways you can find and verify influencers for your next campaign:

-Monitor your branded hashtag.
-Similar to comments and tags, if a Micro influencer frequently uses your branded hashtag, they likely have a passion for your business and will be keen to partner on a campaign.
+Similar to comments and tags, if a Micro influencer frequently uses your branded hashtag, they likely have a genuine passion for your business and will be keen to partner on a campaign.

-Now that you’ve identified a few Micro influencers you’d like to work with, what’s next?
-The money talk!
+Now that you’ve identified a few Micro influencers you’d like to work with, it’s time to talk money.

 Most influencers will provide a rate card or a media kit with rates included.